- Any patient who reports bleeding from the mouth or nose following a recent tonsillectomy.

 If the bleeding is severe and the patient is awaiting transfer to theatre:

 - Consider applying topical adrenaline to the bleeding point to slow the rate of haemorrhage temporarily.
 Soak a dental roll or gauze with 1:10,000 adrenaline and apply it to the bleeding point, firmly held with Magill’s forceps and with a tail of gauze held outside the mouth.
 This may not be possible if the patient has a strong gag reflex.
-Make sure the patient's head is tilted to the side and/or forwards to minimise the chance of inhalation.
+Make sure the patient's head is tilted to the side and/or forwards to minimise the chance of inhalation, and keep a Yankeur suction at hand.

 - If inexperienced or unsure, seek senior help rather than attempting the above on your own.
 What the patient really needs is a secure airway and surgical intervention.

-Patients can have regular hydrogen peroxide gargles and be monitored closely for bleeding.
+Prescribe regular hydrogen peroxide gargles and monitor closely for bleeding.

-They should remain nil-by-mouth until review by a senior ENT surgeon and a plan made.
+They should remain nil-by-mouth until review by a senior ENT surgeon.
 Frequently, water and diet will be gently reintroduced.

 Patients should not be discharged with hydrogen peroxide gargles.